hgot07/NHocr/README.md

 contents were lost.

-Now, NHocr repository is here at GitHub although the development is suspended (almost?).
+Now, NHocr repository is here at GitHub although the development is almost suspended.

 ## Limitations of the current version